 The College recognizes that retaliation can take many forms, may be committed by an individual or a group against an individual or a group, and that a Respondent can also be the subject of retaliation by the Complainant or a third party.
 The College will take immediate and responsive action to any report of retaliation and may pursue disciplinary action as appropriate.
-The Title IX Coordinator will review all reports of retaliation and determine whether to impose immediate corrective action or whether to refer the report for investigation pursuant to the processes identified in this policy.
+The Title IX Coordinator will review all reports of retaliation pursuant to the processes identified in this policy.
 In making this determination, the Title IX Coordinator may consult with others, including the Deputy Title IX Coordinator for Students.
 An individual who in good faith makes a Formal Complaint of sexual harassment, is the subject of such a Formal Complaint, or otherwise participates in the College's investigation of such a Formal Complaint may not be subject to retaliation even if the Formal Complaint is later not proven.